B2B Social Media Strategies for Marketers

 How has LinkedIn's algorithm changed in 2025-2026?

-LinkedIn's October 2025 overhaul introduced LLM embeddings that narrow 300 million daily posts to approximately 2,000 candidates per user.
+LinkedIn's October 2025 overhaul introduced LLM embeddings narrowing 300 million daily posts to approximately 2,000 candidates per user.
 The algorithm now scans post copy directly for keywords, suppresses engagement pods, and heavily weights saves and DM sends.
-Company page reach collapsed to just 1.6% of followers.
+Company page reach collapsed to 1.6% of followers.

-Whitehat SEO runs the world's largest HubSpot User Group.
-We help UK B2B companies build marketing engines that generate predictable pipeline—with attribution your CFO will trust.
+Whitehat runs the largest London HubSpot User Group and helps UK B2B companies build marketing engines that generate predictable pipeline with attribution your CFO will trust.